 - Successfully represented a lending institution against a city that demolished the lender’s collateral without notice or an opportunity to be heard.

-- Successfully defeated a claim against a life insurance company that an insured’s death from a community-borne pathogen constituted an “accident” and was, therefore, covered under an accidental death insurance policy.
+- Successfully defeated a claim against a life insurance company alleging that an insured’s death from a community-borne pathogen constituted an “accident” and was, therefore, covered under an accidental death insurance policy.

-- Successfully defeated claim that an insured had renewed her life insurance coverage by providing the insurer with credit card information because the insurer did not actually receive the premium payment from the credit card company.
+- Successfully defeated a claim that an insured had renewed her life insurance coverage by providing the insurer with credit card information because the insurer did not actually receive the premium payment from the credit card company.